 Your Guide to this Guide

-Sarah Wegley joined Governors State University staff in 2004 and has worked in Digital Library Services since 2008.
-She is the metadata specialist for the University Library's Digital Collections and the GSUVault.
+Sarah Wegley joined Governors State University staff in 2004.
+She is the Library Operations Associate for the University Library's web/portal services, Digital Collections and OPUS, the University's institutional repository.

-Mrs. Wegley created this guide using primary resource materials in the Digital Collections, the GSUVault, and the University Archives.
+Mrs. Wegley created this guide using primary resource materials in the Digital Collections, OPUS, and the University Archives.
 All source materials are noted for those who wish to do further research.

 Please note this guide is a work in progress and will include additional pages over time.
 Please contact her with any questions.